Kiarash-Z/react-modern-calendar-datepicker/CONTRIBUTING.md

 2- After approval, fork this repository

-3- Switch to the `develop` branch
+3- Switch to the `develop` branch using `git checkout develop`.

 4- Start working! please remember to write tests for your changes.

-5- Run `yarn build`and make sure everything is OK when
+5- Run `npm run build`and make sure everything is OK when

-running `yarn checkAll`. checkAll script checks the following items:
+running `npm run checkAll`. checkAll script checks the following items:

 - Code formatting and styles using Eslint and Prettier